Eket: Economy

 The abundant rivers, creeks and streams and the lush vegetation provide an enabling environment for crop, fish and animal farming.
 For example, cassava, various species of yams and cocoyams, vegetables, plantains, bananas, tilapia and snail farming are common.
 The traditional occupations of the Eket people are therefore subsistence farming, hunting, fishing and trading.
 However, over-farming and poor farming practices have the effect of depleting soil nutrients on many farms and plots.

-Between 1928 and 1941, Prince Peter Eket Inyang Udoh who had lived in the UK and USA for 17 years, tried to garner support from local farmers in Ibibio and Annang areas, including Eket to export palm produce to the US, working under the aegis of the Ibibio Trading Corporation which he had set up.
+Between 1928 and 1941, Prince Peter Eket Inyang Udoh who had lived in the UK and USA for 17 years, tried to garner support from local farmers in Eket and other Ibibio Areas to export palm produce to the US, working under the aegis of the Ibibio Trading Corporation which he had set up.
+Peter Eket Inyangudoh's ITC is not to be confused with Chief Nyong Essien's ITC.
+Both were competitors.
+While Inyangudoh's ITC-Eket concentrated on Eket market, Chief Nyong Essien's ITC-Uyo harnessed the market in Uyo and environs.
 Due to many factors which included the poor organizational structure of the venture, suspicion by the British and American authorities, unrealistic targets set by the venturer and his American partners, adverse economic and political conditions in the period leading to World War II, the venture failed and Peter Eket Inyang Udoh was unfairly labeled a fraudster.
 His subsequent efforts to revive the venture after the War also failed.
 An oil mill was established at Ikot Abia in Okon, Eket but it also went into disuse during the civil war.
+It is recognized that Prince Eket Inyangudoh's initiative was a bold one.

+According to Udoma, there was also Ibibio Farmers Association which was also promoted by Prince Peter Eket Inyangudoh and Mohammed Uwemedimo.
+The Association was inaugurated in 1939 with the aim of exporting farm produce direct to the US, thereby by-passing the foreign traders.
+Udoma reports that soon after the initial shipment, the Association ran into problems and was unable to continue with exports.
+Instead in 1948 it applied for and obtained a licence as a local buying agent selling produce to British middlemen and other traders.